mgatelabs/LunarDebris-Core/README.md

 Flow
 ------------

 Identity Control
 ------------

 Messages will have various ways to disclose the sender's identity.
-Identity is based upon a 256 but number (32 bytes), with no other information being disclosed.
-A clients identity will be generated when setting up a mailbox, and no central authority will be used to stop collisions.
-Clients may have multiple identities and mailboxes.
+Identity is based upon a 256 but number (32 bytes), with the possability of no other information being disclosed.
+A client's identity will be generated when setting up a mailbox, and no central authority will be used to stop collisions from occuring.
+Clients may have multiple identities and mailboxes at the same time.

 **Identity options**
-- Anonymous: Don't reveal your identity (Special cases)
+- Anonymous: Identity is not disclosed (Special cases)
 - Envelope ID: A 256 bit number which be sent on the outside of their Envelope (Identity is in the clear)
 - Message ID: A 256 bit number, which will be sent inside your encrypted Envelope.
 (The envelope must be opened in order to learn their identity)